kiliankoe/projecteuler/README.md

 Will obviously only run on a Mac (for now).
 Either throw it into a playground, but be aware that this is bogged down by all the instruments and stuff (also for now) and might run a lot better actually compiled.

 They can also be run on the commandline with `xcrun swift path/to/file` or `xcrun swiftc path/to/file` (to compile it).
 You might need to select the Xcode beta version first with `sudo xcode-select -switch /Applications/Xcode6-Beta.app/Contents/Developer`.

+### Clojure

+Just playing around here.
+If you're an experienced functional programmer, please be easy on my code.
+I've never *really* done functional stuff before.

+Code can be executed with `lein exec file.clj`.
+The [exec plugin](https://github.com/kumarshantanu/lein-exec) for leiningen is needed though.